Boyce Thompson Arboretum: Desert Biology Station and University of Arizona: 1965–1976

-The Tri-Partite Years and Arizona State Parks - 1976 to 2019
+Tri-Partite Agreement and state park: since 1976

-With the signing of the Tri-Partite Agreement on March 30, 1976, the Arboretum became not only a State Park, but remained a scientific research facility and a non-profit institution.
-In addition, the Arboretum was listed on the National Register of Historic Places the same year.
+With the signing of the Tri-Partite Agreement on March 30, 1976, the Arboretum became a state park, but remained a scientific research facility and a non-profit institution.
+The Arboretum was listed on the National Register of Historic Places the same year.
 The Arboretum began publishing the journal Desert Plants in 1979.
 Dr. McKittrick, who had brought stability to the Arboretum though two transitions, retired in 1984.
-His replacement, Dr. William Feldman, was to serve for 21 years, the 3rd longest serving Director after Frederick Gibson and Robert McKittrick.
-Under Dr. Feldman, the face of the Arboretum became what it is today.
+His replacement, Dr. William Feldman, was to serve for 21 years, the 3rd longest serving director after Frederick Gibson and Robert McKittrick.
+Under Dr. Feldman, the Arboretum matured.
 The Visitor Center, Demonstration Garden, and Legume Garden were completed under his tenure as was the planning for the Children's Garden.
 Exhibits became more geographically focused and the word “conservation” was added to the mission statement.
 The Demonstration Garden was developed by Dr. Warren Jones from the University of Arizona and Steve Carter from the Arboretum.
 The Children's Garden was left for Dr. Mark Bierner to realize during his tenure from 2005 to 2008.
 In addition, the Picket Post House was purchased by Arizona State Parks in 2008 making the Arboretum whole again.

-An example of this Tri-Partite partnership is the University of Arizona/BTA's Desert Legume Program or DELEP.
+An example of the Tri-Partite partnership is the University of Arizona/BTA's Desert Legume Program or DELEP.
 DELEP is one of three U.S. organizations to have its seed bank backed up at the Global Seed Vault in Svalbard, Norway and one of three private organizations backed up at the National Center for Plant Genetic Resources in Fort Collins, Colorado.
 Another example is the Arizona State Parks’ Volunteer program which has allowed the Arboretum to expand its educational and recreational programming.

+Plant Collections

+The arboretum holds collections of plants from the deserts of the United States, Mexico, Australia, Madagascar, India, China, Japan, Israel, South America, the Middle East, Africa, the Mediterranean, and the Arabian Peninsula.
+Among these are three nationally accredited plant collections: eucalyptus trees, desert legumes, and southwest oaks.

+Eucalyptus Collection

+The eucalyptus collection was accredited in 2018.
+At 93 taxa, it is one of the largest collections in the U.S. and features many trees planted in the 1920s, including "Mr.Big," a Champion Tree.

+Desert Legume Collection

+The arboretum's desert legume collection is the first primarily seed-based collection accredited by Plant Collections Network.
+The internationally recognized seed bank of 1,413 species are housed at the University of Arizona in Tucson, while 121 species are grown in field plantings and the Taylor Family Desert Legume Garden at the arboretum.

+Oak Collection

+In 2012, the arboretum gained accreditation of its collection of oak trees, as well as joining the Plant Collection Network's Quercus Multisite Collection.
+The Boyce Thompson Arboretum's collection includes oak trees sourced from Arizona, New Mexico, and west Texas in the United States, and Sonora, Chihuahua, and Coahuila in Mexico.